tsykoduk/greg.nokes.name/_posts/2007-06-13-scan-and-copy-redux.md

 categories:
   - Computers! and Code!
 ---
-<p>A co-worker pointed out that <a href="http://greg.nokes.name/2007/4/3/scan-and-copy">Scan and Copy</a> did not work all that well on XP.
+A co-worker pointed out that <a href="http://greg.nokes.name/2007/4/3/scan-and-copy">Scan and Copy</a> did not work all that well on XP.
 Not a real issue, since I had used it to back up win2k machines in prep for a XP roll out.
-Well, anyways, I made the few changes to XP it, as well as adding in some more functionality.</p>
+Well, anyways, I made the few changes to XP it, as well as adding in some more functionality.

             <!--more-->

-            <p>There are now 3 command line options</p>
+            There are now 3 command line options

 <ul>